rashmirrajashekara/docs/quick-start-guides/Foundational & Workload Security - Containerization.md

 ###### Run scripts on K8s master

-* The bootstrap scripts are sample scripts to allow for a quick start of SKC services and agents.
+* The bootstrap scripts are sample scripts to allow for a quick start of FS,WS services and agents.
 Users are free to modify the script or directly use the K8s manifests as per their deployment model requirements

 ```shell
 #Pre-reqs.sh